 This does not apply to household and agricultural employers.
-If you pay a household or agricultural employee's social security and Medicare taxes, you must include these payments in the employee's wages for income tax withholding purposes.
+If you pay a household or agricultural CAUTION employee's social security and Medicare taxes, you must include these payments in the employee's wages for income tax withholding purposes.
 However, the wage increase due to the tax payments is not subject to social security, Medicare, or FUTA taxes.
-For information on completing Forms W-2 and W-3 in this situation, see the Instructions for Schedule H (Form 1040) and section 4 of Pub.
-51 (Circular A), Agricultural Employer's Tax Guide.
+For information on completing Forms W-2 and W-3 in this situation, see the Instructions for Schedule H (Form 1040) and the discussion of Household and agricultural employers in section 9 of Pub.
+15 (Circular E).